gurupia/gurupia/README.md

 ### Hi there 👋
 # Reference Repository Fork and My Private Project Repository
+# Because it is a private hobby development space, licenses for codes can be subordinate to licenses in each repository.
 # Used Major Development Tools and Programming Language List:
 1. Visual Stduio 2022 Community
 2. Visual Stduio Build Tools